 - It should be assumed that you will be paid in full but never assume, find out early on as mentioned in point 2 what the intentions are.
 If your customer can’t pay in full then agree written payment terms.
 This does two things a) it provides admission in writing b) confirms the agreement so there is no ambiguity if later down the line a default occurs.

-- Keep in constant touch with your customers: In the past few weeks big household names have fallen by the wayside because cash reserves have been depleted leaving them and the creditors vulnerable.
+- Keep in constant touch with your customers: In recent times, big household names have fallen by the wayside because cash reserves have been depleted leaving them and the creditors vulnerable.
 Look out for the early signs.
 If they do not pay as per the agreed terms, then don’t be afraid to put the account on stop or switch to payment on account.
 It makes no commercial sense to allow the debt to get bigger when it is evident they cannot sustain the current situation so, carefully monitor them.

 - Depending on the size of the transaction, consider asking for additional security in the form of a deposit upfront, personal guarantee or lien over goods but ensure you do your due diligence to ensure the person has the means to pay if their company cannot do so.